enoch85/ovms-home-assistant/README.md

 - OVMS module publishing to the same MQTT broker
 - OVMS firmware 3.3.001 or newer recommended
 - Python package: paho-mqtt>=1.6.1 (installed automatically)

+## Known "Issues" and Solutions

+- If you have trouble with certain metrics not appearing, try the `server v3 update all` command.
+Please see [this section](https://github.com/enoch85/ovms-home-assistant?tab=readme-ov-file#ovmssend_command) for more information.
+This command will update all of your metrics at once in the OVMS module, and in turn send the updated metrics over to the broker which is then picked up by the integration.
+- Some metrics may show as unavailable initially.
+This is normal until the vehicle provides data for these metrics.
+- For best results, ensure your OVMS module firmware is updated to at least version 3.3.004 or higher.

 ## Screenshots
 ![1](/assets/screenshot-overview1.png)